ilievartic/Dumpr/CONTRIBUTING.md

 <h2> Add or Expand Features </h2>
 What ParkMe has implemented currently:
 * Recognition of license plates
+* Communication to our central server over WiFi
-* Communication to our central server over WiFi/LTE
+* Communication to our central server over LTE using Particle Boron IoT Platform
 * Implementation on Raspberry Pi as detection endpoint

 Contributions we're looking for: